girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Algorithms/Apriori Algorithm/README.md

 1.It requires high computation if the itemsets are very large and the minimum support is kept very low.<br>
 2.The entire database needs to be scanned.<br><br>

 <b>Summary</b><br>
-Apriori algorithm is an efficient algorithm that scans the database only once.<br>
+Apriori algorithm is an efficient algorithm that scans the database only once.
 It reduces the size of the itemsets in the database considerably providing a good performance.
-Thus, data mining helps consumers and industries better in the decision-making process.
+Thus, data mining helps consumers and industries better in the decision-making process.<br>In this file, we saw what Apriori Algorithm really does and in what situations we can use it in, along with some of the limitations but like any other machine learning model, we can not expect a very accurate result and the final output/information derivation would always be tentative.However, it still plays an important role in giving a good rough analysis.
+We also have to keep in mind that if the dataset is small, the algorithm can find many false associations that happened simply by chance.
+You can address this issue by evaluating obtained rules on the held-out test data for the support, confidence, lift, and conviction values.
+For seeing how this algorithm works in a real world problem, head over to the python file in this folder and we'll see how we can implement this algorithm.